TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/GlobalTypo3Options/Index.rst

-As described in section "encrypted client/server communication" (chapter "Guidelines for System Administrators") above, the use of SSL for the backend of TYPO3 improves the security.
+As described in section "encrypted client/server communication" (chapter "Guidelines for System Administrators") above, the use of SSL for the backend of TYPO3 CMS improves the security.
 The "lockSSL" configuration controls if the backend can only be operated from a SSL- encrypted connection (HTTPS).
 Possible values are: 0, 1, 2 or 3 (integer) with the following meaning: